 Limited pipeline for training instructional designers.
 There are many certificate and degree programs dedicated to training the next generation of instructional designers, but they don't have the capacity to keep up with the growing demand for the field.

-As we'll discuss in the next section, some of these problems were solved by the increased adoption of ID principles during 2020, yet others still remain.
+As we'll discuss in the next section, some of these problems were solved by the increased adoption of ID principles, yet others still remain.

 A Changing Learning Landscape | The Impact of the Pandemic on Instructional Design Trends

-While 2020 has led to some big changes (and news coverage) for instructional design, the field has long been a developing and dynamic discipline.
+While the pandemic has led to some big changes (and news coverage) for instructional design, the field has long been a developing and dynamic discipline.

 With roots in the World War II era, the field of instructional design evolved with new methodologies throughout the 20th century.
 During the 21st century, the rise of educational technology and online learning has focused the field on primarily digital learning experiences.

-In 2020, remote teaching and distance learning have become the norm across higher education as a direct result of the COVID-19 pandemic.
+During the pandemic, remote teaching and distance learning became the norm across higher education as a direct result of the COVID-19 pandemic.
 While instructional designers have been researching and developing optimal online learning approaches for decades, most professors are subject matter experts rather than online learning professionals.

 To help fill this gap, there's been a massive boom in demand for trained instructional designers and widespread adoption of many key instructional design trends.
 However, while this increased awareness and appreciation for the field is a huge win for securing faculty buy-in and collaborating more effectively, there aren't always enough instructional designers to go around.